-Adapted for food processor from The Cheese Board: Collective Works, by the Cheese Board Collective.
 The best thing about these scones is the cheese that leaks out during baking!
 Even the most polite family member can be caught tearing off a piece of melted cheese from a cheese scone cooling on the rack.
-You have to use half-inch cubes of cheese to get those delectable treats.
+You have to use half-inch cubes of cheese to get these delectable savory scones.
 Grated cheese won’t work.

 3 cups unbleached all-purpose flour (use a teeny bit less than a full cup)